 Works will not commence prior to, or later than, the notified working hours to manage the expectations of the community.

 I have been notified of works in my area, do I need to do anything?

-If you have a sewer maintenance hole on your property, we might need to enter your property to access the sewer pipe in order to complete associated works.
+If you have a sewer maintenance hole on your property, we might need to enter your property to access the sewer pipe for complete associated works.
 Our contractor will contact you if private property access is required.